pablogrr/Deep_Color_Name_Generator/README.md

 # Deep_Color_Name_Generator
-#A NN to generate name color based in the RGB and viceversa
+#A NN to generate name color based on the RGB and viceversa